NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             Filter” section has your name.
 The page automatically refreshes with the cost details.

-            .. rubric:: How do I estimate
+- How do I estimate
                core-hours?[\ `edit </index.php?title=FAQ&action=edit&section=19>`__\ ]
                :name: how-do-i-estimate-core-hoursedit